Stryyder/The-Coding-Journey/README.md

 - Javascript Algorithms WORK work WORK

 ### Project Statuses
-- Mega-Cheat: Commencing work Tuesday after a recovery day
+- Mega-Cheat: Work halted to work on a client site (it was pretty ugly anyway)
+- Client site: Laying the foundations
 - Jabroney: Work ended.
 Great project, but the more I learn, the more embarrassed I am of it.